 Columbus police ID cop who fatally shot Ma’khia Bryant, release 911 calls as officials urge public not to ‘rush to judgment’

-Authorities in Ohio have identified the Columbus police officer who fatally shot Black teenager Ma’khia Bryant on Tuesday — with a city official calling the incident a “horrendous tragedy” but urging the public to be patient as the investigation continues.
+Authorities in Ohio have identified the Columbus police officer who fatally shot 16-year-old Ma’khia Bryant on Tuesday — with a city official calling the incident a “horrendous tragedy” but urging the public to be patient as the investigation continues.

-Officer Nicholas Reardon, one of several cops who responded to the chaotic scene, was identified Wednesday as the one who killed the armed 16-year-old girl.
+Officer Nicholas Reardon, one of several cops who responded to the chaotic scene, was identified Wednesday as the officer who killed the knife-wielding Black teen.
 He has been a Columbus police officer since December 2019 and is being placed on administrative leave, officials said at a news conference.

-Police also released audio of the two 911 calls about the incident and new bodycam footage from other officers at the scene.
+Police also released audio of two 911 calls regarding an attempted stabbing that prompted the deadly encounter as well as new bodycam footage from officers at the scene.
 In the first call, a woman or girl was heard asking police to come to the house and saying someone was trying to stab people there.
-Authorities have not confirmed the caller’s identify, but Ma’khia’s mother told reporters it was her daughter who called asking for help during an attack.
+Authorities have not confirmed the caller’s identity, but Ma’khia’s mother told reporters it was her daughter who called asking for help during an attack.

 “Grandma!
-Grandma!” someone was heard shouting in the background of the call while others screamed.
+Grandma!” someone was heard shouting in the background while others screamed.

-The videos, which were similar to one released Tuesday night, appeared to show the 16-year-old with a knife in her hand and lunging toward two women in a residential driveway.
-Shots were heard moments later and Ma’khia immediately fell to the ground.
+The circumstances leading up to the shooting remain under investigation and it’s still unclear who exactly was involved and who provoked the violent dispute, cops said.
+The videos, which were similar to one released Tuesday night, appeared to show Ma’khia with a knife in her hand and lunging toward two women in a residential driveway.

+The officer who shot her, now identified as Reardon, was heard shouting, “Get down!
+Get down!” before he opened fire.
+A video played in slow motion during Wednesday’s news conference showed the teen moving her knife toward another girl before being struck by the officer’s gunfire and falling to the ground.

-The bodycam footage also showed emergency workers performing CPR on Ma’khia as she lay on the ground after being shot.
+The bodycam footage then showed officers performing CPR on Ma’khia as she lay on the ground.

 Columbus Safety Director Ned Pettus asked that the public “not rush to judgment” as a “fully independent investigation” is just beginning.